loreanvictor/render-jsx/README.md

 # Overview

-[JSX](https://reactjs.org/docs/introducing-jsx.html) is an extension of JavaScript syntax, allowing for XML-style layout description within JavaScript.
+[JSX](https://reactjs.org/docs/introducing-jsx.html) is an extension of JavaScript syntax, allowing for XML-style representations within JavaScript.
 Since it is an extension, you need transpilers (such as [TypeScript](https://www.typescriptlang.org) or [Babel](https://babeljs.io)) to transpile it to JavaScript.
 Transpilers in turn require a semantic specification, i.e. they need to know what should the meaning of the JSX syntax be.